Jeffrey Loeffert, DMA

 Maintains the database of the Directory of Music Faculties in US and Canada and the Music Vacancy List, and coordinates exhibits and sponsorships for the annual national conference.

-Develops and maintains websites, provides information to CMS members through email and online means, and provides service to constituents wishing to connect with music faculty and administrators through the Professional Notices by Email service.
+Develops and maintains websites, produces College Music Symposium, provides information to CMS members through email and online means, and provides service to constituents wishing to connect with music faculty and administrators through the Professional Notices by Email service.

 David Schafer has worked as the CMS national office’s Director of Information Technology since 2007.
 He holds a Bachelor of Arts degree from The University of Montana.
 Past professional experience includes eighteen years of C++ programming on Windows platforms and work on GIS based applications and imaging tools for the OEM market.
 Dave enjoys technology, cycling, and happy hour with his wife Deanna Schafer.

 Manages and implements the planning of CMS Conferences at the Regional, National, and International levels.